-The Grisaille Underpainting
+The Grisaille The Simplest Form of Underpainting

-This is important because many of the most beautiful and useful colors available are transparent to some degree.
-Without an underpainting, it’s difficult to convincingly give the illusion of a full-bodied object with transparent paint – the plain background would simply show through and render the object flat.
+This is important because many beautiful colors are transparent to some degree.
+Without an underpainting, it’s difficult to convincingly give the illusion of a full-bodied object with this transparent paint – the plain background would simply show through and render the object flat.